Address

 Fort Hall Mine Landfill Groundwater Remediation

 Bannock County is actively cleaning up chemicals in groundwater coming from an old, now closed, part of Fort Hall Mine Landfill.
 The chemicals, including trichloroethene (TCE), tetrachloroethene (PCE), and other volatile organic compounds (VOCs), pose very limited risk to nearby residents.
-We are directly communicating with the residents whose wells the chemicals impact.
+We are directly communicating with the residents whose wells are impacted by the chemicals.

 Click through the tabs below to learn more about the clean-up effort.
 Hover over words in blue to see definitions.